chris-codes1212/housing-prices-dash-app/README.md

 1) You can run the app through a jupyter notebook using the app.ipynb file, and you can see the dash application within the notebook or can visit http://localhost:8050 to open the application.

 2) You can run the app from the command line by running python app.py and then you can see the dash app by visiting http://localhost:8050

+* Also worth noting that I included a .pdf if the user wishes to simply view the pdf and not bother running the app.
+Obviously, there will be no interactivity going this route.

 ### Some Navigation Instructions